icinganalysis/icinganalysis.github.io/content/NACA-TN-3396.md

 the tunnel test section.
 A sensitive dewpoint meter was used to determine the frostpoint temperature of a continuous sample of air from the tunnel plenum chamber.
-An air-atomizing spray nozzle, located approximately 18 inches up- stream of the model as shown in figure 2, was used to provide local values of the liquid-water content of the air from 0.5 to 7.0 grams per cubic meter at the model.
+An air-atomizing spray nozzle, located approximately 18 inches up-stream
+> of the model as shown in figure 2, was used to provide local values of the liquid-water content of the air from 0.5 to 7.0 grams per cubic meter at the model.